tomlouden/SPIDERMAN/docs/installation.rst

 ::

    $ git clone https://github.com/tomlouden/SPIDERMAN
-To 'clone' the repository, then install using the setup script:
+To 'clone' the repository, then ``cd`` into the folder and install using the setup script:
 ::

+   $ cd SPIDERMAN
    $ sudo python setup.py install

 And that's it!